 We're not expecting Armstrong Flooring to pay a dividend over the next 12 months.

-Armstrong Flooring, Inc., together with its subsidiaries, designs, manufactures, sources, and sells resilient flooring products used in the construction and renovation of commercial, residential, and institutional buildings in North America and the Pacific Rim.
-It sells its products to independent wholesale flooring distributors, retailers, builders, contractors, installers, property management firms, homeowners, and others.
-The company was founded in 1860 and is headquartered in Lancaster, Pennsylvania.
+Armstrong Flooring, Inc. , together with its subsidiaries, designs, manufactures, sources, and sells resilient flooring products in North America and the Pacific Rim.
+Its products are used in the construction and renovation of commercial, residential, and institutional buildings.
+The company sells its products to independent wholesale flooring distributors, retailers, builders, contractors, installers, property management firms, homeowners, and others.
+Armstrong Flooring, Inc. was founded in 1860 and is headquartered in Lancaster, Pennsylvania. .

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.